Minnesota

 Can My Neighbor Legally Fly a Drone Over My Property in Minnesota?

 Minnesota has not enacted a dedicated civilian drone-privacy statute the way California, Texas, or Florida have, so a resident's options against a neighbor's drone rest on general law.
 Trespass and private nuisance claims can address a drone that repeatedly flies low over a property or interferes with its use and enjoyment.
-Where a drone is used to surreptitiously watch or record someone, Minnesota's interference-with-privacy statute, Minn.
-Stat. § 609.746, fills the gap: it is a gross misdemeanor, escalating to a felony for a minor victim or a repeat offense, to surreptitiously gaze, photograph, or record a person in a place, including through a window or other aperture of a dwelling, where they have a reasonable expectation of privacy and with intent to intrude on that privacy.
-A drone hovering to film into a backyard or window can fall squarely within that statute even though it does not mention drones by name.
+Where a drone is used to surreptitiously watch or record someone, Minnesota's interference-with-privacy statute, , may apply, though its core provisions were not written with aerial cameras in mind.
+Subdivisions (a) through (d) make it a gross misdemeanor, escalating to a felony for a minor victim or a repeat offense, to enter another's property and surreptitiously gaze, photograph, or record a person through the window or other aperture of a house or dwelling with intent to intrude on their privacy, elements built around a person physically on the property, not a drone hovering above it.
+A separate provision, subdivision (e), does not require entering the property, but only reaches recording aimed at capturing an individual's intimate or nude body parts without consent, not general backyard activity.
+Whether a remotely piloted drone satisfies the 'enters upon another's property' element, and whether ordinary backyard drone filming falls within the statute at all, has not been tested in Minnesota courts.

 Hunting, Fishing, and Wildlife Drone Restrictions